openlawteam/tribute-discord-service/README.md

 ### Updating Prisma database migrations

-When running `npm start` any migrations which have not yet been applied to the database, or which are yet to be created as a result of a `schema.prisma` change, will be run.
+When running `npm start` any migrations will be run which have not yet been applied to the database, or which are yet to be created as a result of a `schema.prisma` change.

 #### Updating migrations after schema changes